thecarbonista/InfantIncubatorSimulator/Readme.md

 - "Does this application hamper performance?"
 - "Does this application prevent actions that should be allowed?"

 Notice that these questions are parallel to security paradigms: Security, Efficiency and Accuracy, Availability.
 If you can find a hypothesis where a security paradigm is not met that would mean the application is not secure and a possible exploit exist.
-The testcases can be written in python or bash.
+The testcases should be written in Python.

-Sample Testcase (Will be shared later today):
+Sample Testcase:
 ```
 #This is just an example of a testcase
 #Vulnerability Name - Authentication available